elliottroach/Earth-Model/README.md

 When downloading files they will be gray not colored.

 # Seismic Waves
+On the 3d file the colours used correspond to the legend.

 P-Waves:
     P-Waves are the fastest seismic wave and can travel through solids, liquids or gases.
 P-Waves move fastest through solids, slower in liquids and even slower in gases.
 P-Waves move like a train bumping into a cart and the cart bumping into another cart and so on.